Login Sign in

 What Causes CHF in Dogs?

 Congestive heart failure can be caused by any heart disease.
-There are no specific genetic predispositions for heart failure, but there are some dog breeds that are more likely to develop heart disease (which may progress to congestive heart failure) than others.
+There are no specific genetic predispositions for heart failure, but some breeds are more likely to develop heart disease than others.

-Breeds that are genetically predisposed to heart disease include:
+Breeds more likely to develop heart disease include:

 Heart disease, and therefore congestive heart failure, are more common in senior dogs.
 Scar tissue can build up on the heart valves over time, leading to turbulent blood flow and leakage from the valves.
 These changes require the heart to work harder, which can contribute to CHF.